BigDataHSE2016/m02-nis/notes.md

   - it is possible to introduce semantic restrictions for the attributes of relationships and for the arguments and values of functions

 ### The first stage of SW project (2001- 2004)
+RDF + RDFS => OWL (Onthology Web Language, 2004).
+During last 12 years this language has been used as the principle tool for developing onthologies.
+A big family of web-based onthologies in many domains has been created.

+### A possible look at the current state of Big Data Systems